 This herb is a good companion for basil and many other herbs and plants.
 Marjoram is excellent at attracting useful insects that feed on harmful pests such as aphids which are a big problem in basil production.

 You can easily find potted marjoram plants in stores and transplant them next to your basil in well-draining potting soil.
 This is the easiest way of starting a marjoram plant next to your basil

 Asparagus is a perennial flowering plant whose young shoots are used as a spring vegetable.
 This plant grows well with basil and each of them enjoys some benefits from the other.

 When growing basil along with asparagus, the basil enhances the growth of asparagus as well as deters asparagus beetles while attracting good insects.
 On the other side, the asparagus protects the basil from aphid damage by attracting ladybugs that feed on the aphids and other pests.

-The green leafy tops of most root vegetables are particularly prone to soil boring pests.
-This is why growing basils with root vegetables like beets, carrots, radishes, and parsnips are beneficial in that the fragrance from basil helps deter pests from the surrounding area.
+The green leafy tops of most root vegetables are particularly prone to soil-boring pests.
+This is why growing basils with root vegetables like beets, carrots, radishes, and parsnips is beneficial in that the fragrance from basil helps deter pests from the surrounding area.

-The following are plants you should not plant in the same pot of your basil:
+The following are plants you should not plant in the same pot as your basil: